octobercms/docs/2.x/plugin/components.md

 }
 ```

-### Page list Properties
+### Page List Properties

 Sometimes components need to create links to the website pages.
 For example, the blog post list contains links to the blog post details page.
-In this case the component should know the post details page file name (then it can use the [page Twig filter](../cms/markup.md#oc-page-filter)).
+In this case the component should know the post details page file name (then it can use the [page Twig filter](../markup/filter-page.md)).
 October includes a helper for creating dynamic dropdown page lists.
 The next example defines the postPage property which displays a list of pages:

 ```php
 public function defineProperties()